 "Our major vision is to be able to print entirely new human bodies.
-We want to write the story of 3D bioprinting and always stay at the boundary between science fiction and reality.
-In twenty-five years we can print whole new human bodies," Erik explained to VA magazine.
+We want to write the story of 3D bio-printing and always push the boundary between science fiction and reality.
+In twenty-five years we'll be able to print whole new human bodies," Erik explained.

 Currently, their main customers are academic institutions in Europe, Asia and the USA, like MIT and Harvard, that are using them for research.
 But pharmaceutical companies are also using these bioproducts to run tests.

 More complex organs are the next step.
 Cellink is right now only able to work with skin and cartilage but the startup is working to scale up.
 But while 3D printed human organs can help to solve the transplant organ shortage, it could be the basis of an ethical debate.
 If humans become able to produce new types of tissues and organs, could bioprinting be accused of playing God?